 In the event of a cancellation, regardless of advance notification, the school will forfeit its 10% Advanced Deposit amount.
 Additionally, the school agrees that it is “obligated to meet the full Minimum Guarantee amount of its contract”.
 This amount is the product of the minimum projected student attendance number multiplied by the cost of attendance per student.

 A request for a full or partial refund must be submitted in writing 120 days prior to the reserved date, and must be done by the person who signed the contract.

-Cell phones and other electronics more advanced than a calculator are not allowed at camp, this includes smartwatches.
-We view camp as a wonderful opportunity for kids to unplug, reset, and restore their bodies and minds as they explore and engage with the great outdoors!
+No. Cell phones and other electronics more advanced than a calculator are not allowed at camp, this includes smartwatches.
+Camp is an opportunity for kids to unplug, reset, and restore their bodies and minds as they explore the great outdoors!

 CODES at Mile High Pines

 Angelus Oaks, Ca 92305